 Based on which area of the brain is affected, a person suffering from vascular dementia has sudden mood changes, depression, anxiety and several other early signs that may include…

-- Problems with making decision or solving problems, or organising something
+- Problems with making decisions or solving problems, or organizing something

-- Difficulties in doing activities where you have to follow series of steps like cooking
+- Difficulties in doing activities where you have to follow a series of steps like cooking

 - Feeling lost in familiar surroundings